Moody's cuts UK banks as capital worries simmer

 UK banks have raised over $120 billion (77 billion pounds) in the last three years, forced by the government to raise low capital levels.
 In the same time German banks have raised about $40 billion, Italian banks have raised $29 billion and French banks -- seen as most in need of fresh funds -- have raised $22 billion, according to Reuters data.

-British gilt futures fell, underperforming Bunds after the credit rating downgrade added to worries another bailout could be needed.
+Gilt futures fell, underperforming Bunds after the a credit rating downgrade added to worries another bailout could be needed.

-RBS shares closed down 3 percent at 23.62 pence while Lloyds fell 3.4 percent, with both stocks underperforming a 0.2 percent rise in Britain's benchmark FTSE 100 index.
-RBS shares remain some 50 percent below the 49.9 pence level at which the UK taxpayer acquired its stake in the bank.

-However, Evolution Securities analyst Ian Gordon kept a "buy" rating on RBS shares, saying he did not think the Scottish bank needed to raise more capital.

-"With a core tier 1 ratio of 11.1 percent, a shrinking balance sheet and contained vulnerability to 'left-field' events, RBS has no need to raise capital," said Gordon.

-Moody's move reduced the uplift that RBS and Lloyds receive from state support to three notches, in line with UK rival Barclays and international peers like Bank of America.
+Moody's move reduced the uplift that RBS and Lloyds receive from state support to three notches, in line with rival Barclays (BARC.L) and international peers like Bank of America (BAC.N).
 It did not reflect a deterioration in the financial strength of banks or the government, Moody's said.

-It did not change its rating on Barclays or HSBC.
+It did not change its rating on Barclays or HSBC (HSBA.L).
 Lloyds said the downgrade would only have a "minimal" impact on its funding costs.

 "The implementation is still a long way off, but the trend is towards trying to lower the possibility of government support into banks, but we see that as taking time to unfold," Rudman said.